 Expense tracker to show spending and savings patterns

 In Bankrate’s recent emergency savings report, it was found that only 43 percent of consumers surveyed would cover an emergency expense of $1,000 or more with savings.
 Many consumers are struggling to stay on top of their finances and avoid going into more debt.

 Banks know we’re in a precarious setup — institutions regularly ask for our feedback and they see our transaction data.
 They know where we spend our money, how much we make, what kind of bills we have and much more.
 They also know that they have an opportunity to supply us suggestions about what to do through their mobile apps.

-Consider U.S. Bank’s recently overhauled mobile app.
-The Minneapolis bank’s app now sends customers warnings and suggestions about their money.
-Not only will the bank app flag customers who are in danger of overdrafting their account before it happens, it will suggest when they can afford to put, say, $50 into a savings account.
-It will also notify them when their recurring payments have changed and if a merchant charges them twice for a single item and much more.
+Mobile banking apps can do this through alerts for upcoming bills, overdrafts and other charges a consumer should be aware of.
+U.S. Bank’s app, for example, will give customers suggestions for when they can afford to put, say, $50 into a savings account.
+It will also notify them when their recurring payments have changed, if a merchant charges them twice for a single item and much more.

-“Customers really expect financial services firms to leverage what we know about them and anticipate their needs — so it helps them better manage their finances moving forward,” says Ankit Bhatt, senior vice president of omnichannel experience at U.S. Bank.
+“Customers really expect financial services firms to leverage what we know about them and anticipate their needs — so it helps them better manage their finances moving forward,” says Ankit Bhatt, chief digital executive at U.S. Bank.

-The rollout highlights a rising trend in recent months.
-Huntington Bank launched digital banking features that predict what a customer can afford to spend, when a merchant mistakenly double charges your card and more.
+Many institutions are now offering predictive tools that help customers manage their spending.
+Huntington Bank launched a digital banking feature called Heads Up that predicts what a customer can afford to spend, when a merchant mistakenly double charges your card and more.
 Bank of America’s virtual assistant, Erica, now flags customers when a recurring charge or membership fee increases.
-MX and Personetics — bank tech vendors — have teamed up to sell banks and credit unions across the country the means to spit out more digital financial advice.

 Tackles the emergency savings crisis